Wunst/oldasternix/README.md

 This means that I do not make large-scale design decisions: I follow UNIX's for the better or worse, Keeping It Simple wherever possible.

+## Features

+* boots on x86 legacy BIOS (32-bit protected mode) using GRUB
+* can `printf` from the kernel
+* PS/2 keyboard driver (works *sort of*, but Legacy USB is as weird as ever)
+* a terrible VFS which is gonna be rewritten like three times
+  * but it supports block and character devices!

 ## How to build

 **If you're on Windows, you need to use either MINGW/MSYS/Cygwin or WSL2.**